Rattle (magazine)

-It publishes poems both by established writers, such as Philip Levine, Jane Hirshfield, Billy Collins, Sharon Olds, Gregory Orr, Patricia Smith, and Anis Mojgani, and by new and emerging poets.
+It publishes poems both by established writers, such as Philip Levine, Li-Young Lee, Jane Hirshfield, Billy Collins, Sharon Olds, Gregory Orr, Patricia Smith, and Anis Mojgani, and by new and emerging poets.
 Poems from the magazine have been reprinted in The Best American Poetry and Pushcart Prize anthologies.
+Rattle does not solicit poems for publication, and instead follow's editor Timothy Green's guidelines of curation over publication.
+This means that Rattle will consider poems that the poet has shared before on their blog or social media.